crf8472/arcs-tools/doc/texts/MAINPAGE.md

 - Verify AccurateRip checksums against their reference sums from AccurateRip
 - Calculate the AccurateRip ID of a CD from its TOC information (along with the request URL and the canonical response filename)
-- Parse the response of an request to the AccurateRip database to plaintext
+- Parse the responses of AccurateRip to plaintext